 Psychedelic drug abuse is not the same as addiction.
 People who are addicted will experience withdrawal symptoms, cravings and other side effects when they attempt to quit using drugs.
 Those who abuse psychedelic drugs are not typically jeopardized with withdrawal or serious cravings, they don’t typically become physically or psychologically dependent on the drug and they can usually quit on their own.
 Drug abuse is the state of using a drug for a purpose for which it is not intended such as to get high or to change the state of mind.

 Dangers of Psychedelic Drug Abuse

 Various psychedelic drugs such as LSD, acid and mescaline are abused regularly on the streets.
 Unfortunately, there are a number of potential dangers that may arise from the use of psychedelic drugs.
-Although these drugs are generally considered non-addictive, they are not generally considered safe for use.
+According to the National Institute on Drug Abuse, although these drugs are generally considered non-addictive, they are not generally considered safe for use.
 This is because people who abuse psychedelic drugs are at an increased risk of accident, injury, misinterpreted thoughts, psychotic behaviors or other serious dangers.

 Taking these drugs may lead to what is known as a “bad trip.”
 This occurs when the user becomes overwhelmed with the thoughts, feelings or interpretation of the external environment to a point in which he or she suffers from serious anxiety and a strong inability to cope with the emotions that they are having.
 This can go on for hours and may lead to irrational or erratic behaviors such as acting out, hurting one’s self or attempting to commit suicide.